-If your prospect is flat broke / in debt don’t make things worse by getting them into deeper financial trouble, joining a business they can’t afford.
+If your prospect is flat broke / in debt don't make things worse by getting them into deeper financial trouble, joining a business they can’t afford.
 Assess whether they are willing / able to fund whatever your business is.
-If your business needs an initial stake and some start-up costs, don’t be mealy mouthed about it.
+If your business needs an initial stake and some start-up costs, save yourself time and stress, tell them up-front – don’t be mealy mouthed about it.

 The biggest test of a person you want to work with is whether they are coachable.
 Someone who refuses to learn and use the information available is going to be a drain on your time – and, even worse, won’t be properly trained to support anyone they introduce.

 Q. What happens if they stay dependent on you and then you leave the business, or have a holiday or fall ill?